FAQ

 The USB-C port on the ALPON X4 is sink-only (power in).
 It does not provide USB data or power output during normal operation.
 To attach USB peripherals, use one of the two USB 2.0 Type-A ports on the side of the device.
 The combined output for both Type-A ports is 1 A maximum; exceeding it cuts power to both ports until the device is fully shut down and powered on again.

-No. The aluminum enclosure acts as a passive heat sink and dissipates heat across the full operating range of -20 to +60 °C. There are no moving parts.
+No. The ALPON X4 is fanless by design.
+The aluminum enclosure acts as a passive heat sink and dissipates heat across the full operating range of -20 to +60 °C. There are no moving parts.
 For installations near the upper temperature limit, mount the device on a thermally conductive surface and leave at least 50 mm of clearance around the enclosure for natural convection.

 What is the operating temperature range?

-The ALPON X4 is rated for -20 to +60 °C operating and -40 to +85 °C storage.
-The enclosure is rated IP40, which protects against solid objects larger than 1 mm but not against water ingress.
+The ALPON X4 operates from -20 to +60 °C ambient and tolerates storage from -40 to +85 °C. The aluminum enclosure is rated IP40, which protects against solid objects larger than 1 mm but not against water ingress.
 For outdoor or splash-prone deployments, install inside a sealed industrial enclosure with the optional IP67 outdoor antenna.

-The ALPON X4 runs only the Sixfab-customized ALPON X4 OS, a 64-bit Raspberry Pi OS Lite (Bookworm) image with the Sixfab Connect agent, ModemManager, Docker, OpenSSH, mDNS, the VPN client, and the hardware watchdog daemon pre-installed.
+The device ships with ALPON X4 OS, a Sixfab-customized 64-bit Raspberry Pi OS Lite (Bookworm) image for the Raspberry Pi CM4.
+It includes the Sixfab Connect agent, ModemManager, Docker, OpenSSH, mDNS, the VPN client, and the hardware watchdog daemon pre-installed.
 Other operating systems are not supported.
 Re-flashing the device with a stock Raspberry Pi OS will break access to system services like the cellular failover manager and the watchdog.

 Containers free you from OS coupling